Ashonlogist/Shiats3/plan.md

 - Reviewed Dashboard.jsx navigation and authentication logic; consolidated navigation throttling and authentication flow to prevent infinite redirects and improve user experience.
 - [x] Debug and fix dashboard routing/rendering: dashboard flashes but does not display after login
 - [x] Debug and fix redundant/duplicate state and logic in Dashboard.jsx; fix duplicate render functions and lint errors
-- [x] Review and consolidate Dashboard.jsx navigation throttling and authentication logic to prevent infinite redirects and improve navigation flow
 - New issue: After navigation/authentication fixes, dashboard is stuck on loading state.
 Need to investigate data fetching and loading logic.
 - Identified and fixed authentication token bug: updated AuthContext to store access/refresh tokens after login, improved fetchUser to set auth header, and enhanced API service to handle token refresh and retry logic.
 Dashboard now loads after login if token is present.
 - [x] Investigate and resolve dashboard stuck on loading state after navigation throttling fixes